josdejong/svelte-jsoneditor/README.md

 ## Install

-Install via npm for usage in a Svelte project:
+For usage in a Svelte project:

 ```
 npm install svelte-jsoneditor
 ```

-For use in frameworks like React, Vue, Angular, or vanilla JavaScript:
+For usage in vanilla JavaScript or frameworks like SolidJS, React, Vue, Angular, etc:

 ```
 npm install vanilla-jsoneditor